Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Formaldehyde

 - What household products contain formaldehyde and pose a risk to my pets?

-Formaldehyde or formaldehyde releasers are found in many disinfectants, cleaning products, detergents, furniture polishes, and certain building materials such as particleboard.
+Formaldehyde or formaldehyde-releasing agents are found in many disinfectants, cleaning products, detergents, furniture polishes, and certain building materials such as particleboard.
 New furniture, carpets, and certain textiles can also release formaldehyde. - How quickly do symptoms of formaldehyde poisoning appear in dogs and cats?

-Brachycephalic breeds (e.g., Pugs, Bulldogs, Persian cats) with anatomically restricted airways may react more sensitively to inhaled formaldehyde exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats..
-Cats may be more susceptible to certain toxic effects due to their specific liver physiologyPhysiology is the science of the normal functions and mechanisms in a living organism.
-It includes the study of how organs and systems work at the molecular, cellular, and organismal level.. - How long should I wait after a renovation or buying new furniture before my pet is allowed back into the room?
+Brachycephalic breeds (e.g., Pugs, Bulldogs, Persian cats) with anatomically restricted airways may be more sensitive to inhalative formaldehyde exposure.
+Cats may be more susceptible to certain toxic effects due to their specific liver physiology. - How long should I wait after a renovation or buying new furniture before my pet is allowed back into the room?

-There are commercial formaldehyde test kits for home use, as well as professional indoor air analyses by environmental laboratories.
+Commercial formaldehyde test kits for home use are available, as are professional indoor air analyses by environmental laboratories.
 If elevated formaldehyde levels are suspected, professional measurement should be considered. - Which plants can help reduce indoor formaldehyde concentrations?

 Literature